beseto/2022/_talks/the_longitudinal_relationship_between_dissociative_symptoms_and_self-harm_in_adolescents__a_population-based_cohort_study.md

 ---
-name: "The longitudinal relationship between dissociative symptoms and self-harm in adolescents: A population-based cohort study."
+name: "The longitudinal relationship between dissociative symptoms and self-harm in adolescents: A population-based cohort study"
 speakers:
   - "Riki Tanaka"
 categories: